eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

        cached metadata when cacheResultSetMetadata=true was used.

      * Use a java.util.TreeMap to map column names to ordinal indexes for ResultSet.findColumn() instead of a HashMap.
-This allows us to have case-insensitive lookups (required by the JDBC specification) without resorting to the many transient object instances needed to support this requirement with a normal
+This enables us to have case-insensitive lookups (required by the JDBC specification) without resorting to the many transient object instances needed to support this requirement with a normal